 Simmered Taro (Satoimo no Nimono) is a classic home-cooked recipe that compliments the main dish in a typical Japanese meal.
 A humble yet wonderful way to appreciate the remarkable texture and pleasant sweetness of this starchy root vegetable.

 Simmered Taro, is a classic simmered dish in Japan.
 In Japanese, we call this dish Satoimo no Nimono (里芋の煮物) or Satoimo no Nikkorogashi (里芋の煮っころがし).
-Just like the other simmered dishes, simmered taro is cooked with the basic Japanese seasonings – dashi, sake, soy sauce, mirin, and some sugar.
+Just like the other simmered dishes, simmered taro is cooked with the basic Japanese seasonings – dashi (Japanese soup stock), sake, soy sauce, mirin, and some sugar.
 The simplicity of this preparation allows taro to take the center stage while it soaks up the savory flavor of the sauce.

-If you’re unfamiliar with taro, it is a starchy root crop that is known for its nutrition values and essential minerals.
-The variety of taro vary in sizes and shapes, but the ones we use for Japanese cuisine are often smaller, round, dark in color, and hairy.
+If you’re unfamiliar with taro, it is a starchy root crop that is known for its nutritional values and essential minerals.
+The variety of taro varies in size and shape, but the ones we use for Japanese cuisine are often smaller, round, dark in color, and hairy.
 These unassuming root vegetables are called Satoimo (里芋) in Japanese and you can find them at Japanese or other Asian grocery stores.
 Simmered Taro is very simple to prepare, which is why it has been a popular home-cooked dish.

 How to Prepare Taro